MaxHalford/maxhalford.github.io/content/blog/document-classification.md

 nlp = spacy.load('en_core_web_lg')
 ```

 I'm now going to define an `embed` function, which takes as input some tokens -- or words, if you prefer -- and outputs the centroid of their respective embeddings.
-I'm going to filter out tokens that are unknown, as well as [stop words](https://www.wikiwand.com/en/Stop_word) and those that only contain one character.
+I'm going to filter out tokens that are unknown, as well as [stop words](https://www.wikiwand.com/en/Stop_word) and those that contain a single character.

 ```py
 import numpy as np